ork/mutt-office365/README.md

 ## Todo

 Office365 IMAP folders are localized, which means we have to create dedicated config files for each language.
-Language definitions are localized under the `.mutt/lang/` directory.
+Language definitions are placed under the `.mutt/lang/` directory.

 Feel free to send me a pull request with the changes for your language.